katahiromz/ShellStudy/README.md

 ## What is shortcut (`.LNK`) file?

-A shortcut file, often denoted by the file extension `".LNK"`, is a type of file in Windows that serves as a pointer or reference to another file, folder, application, or resource on the system.
+A shortcut file, or shell link, often denoted by the file extension `".LNK"`, is a type of file in Windows that serves as a pointer or reference to another file, folder, application, or resource on the system.
 Instead of containing the actual data of the target item, a shortcut file stores information about the location and properties of the target, allowing users to access it quickly and conveniently.

 Here are some key points about shortcut (`.LNK`) files: